AMS777/react-single-app-dialog/README.md

 Same as with the previous option, use a single component for all the dialogs in the application, and change its content with Context API every time a dialog is displayed in the application.

 But this time a render is specifically triggered when the content of the dialog changes.
 This works correctly.

+## Single application dialog with Context API - No Context Re-render

+Same as with the previous option, use a single component for all the dialogs in the application, and change its content with Context API every time a dialog is displayed in the application.

+In this option, the application dialog state has been moved from the context file to the dialog component.
+The context file only contains a reference to the application dialog with useRef(), so that it doesn't re-render when a dialog is changed, and neither the components that consume it.